logzio/logz-docs/_source/logzio_collections/_log-sources/lambda-extensions.md

 If you have Lambda extension v0.0.1 and you want to upgrade to v0.1.0+, to ensure that your logs are correctly sent to Logz.io:

 1. Delete the existing extension layer, its dependencies, and environment variables as decribed below in this topic.
-2. Deploy the new extension, its dependencies, and configuration as decribed below in this topic.
+2. Deploy the new extension, its dependencies, and configuration as described below in this topic.

 </div>
 <!-- tab:end -->